Offliners/Cplusplus-Primer-plus-writeup/README.md

 ```
 _CRT_SECURE_NO_WARNINGS
 ```
-add this command to the Preprocessor of the project
+add this command to the preprocessor of the project

 ## Reference
 * Textbook